debsmita1/backstage-workshop/README.md

   yarn new --select backend-plugin
   ```

 - The wizard will ask for a Plugin id.
-Enter Id `test` and proceed
+Enter Id `my-plugin` and proceed

 - Run the following commands to start the backend plugin in standalone mode